NexaNetwork/Cognet/README.md

 ## Credit

-The proxies on Lunar Soft were created using a customized Titanium Network proxy!
+The proxies on Cognet were created using a customized Titanium Network proxy!